go-iiif/go-iiif/README.md

 	}
 ```

-`go-iiif` comes with one non-standard IIIF `quality` feature by default: The ability to create a black and white [halftone](https://en.wikipedia.org/wiki/Halftone) derivative of an image using the [Atkinson dithering algorithm](https://en.wikipedia.org/wiki/Dither#Algorithms).
+`dither` will create a black and white [halftone](https://en.wikipedia.org/wiki/Halftone) derivative of an image using the [Atkinson dithering algorithm](https://en.wikipedia.org/wiki/Dither#Algorithms).
 Dithering is enabled in the [example config file](config.json.example) and you can invoke it like this:

 ```
 http://localhost:8082/184512_5f7f47e5b3c66207_x.jpg/pct:41,7,40,70/,5000/0/dither.png